 Definition: An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent. – NACE

-- The internship course requires students to conduct professionally applicable work within a defined period of time; required number of hours for course credit/per credit hour* received is clearly articulated.
+- The internship course requires students to conduct professionally applicable work within a defined period of time; and the required number of hours for course credit/per credit hour* received is clearly articulated.

 - The learning objectives** related to the internship course are clearly articulated and are relevant to competencies in the field of study and/or career readiness competencies.